 My poor Grandma was worried sick for me making this trip, as she believed that the spirits of this place could “take me” or affect my life in a serious way.
 That is why Kazakhs say that in order to visit this place, truly benefit from it, and leave unharmed, you must first rid yourself of evil or angry thoughts, have an open heart, and a positive state of mind.

 Since this spot is so well-known, you can easily book a tour with an agency in Aktau or other nearby cities.
 If you decide to take a more “local” trip, you can get in touch with Abdurahman agha (+8-701-163-55-84) who drives a mini van to and from Beket Ata for 5000 tenge (around USD15) total per person.
 I can’t say the mini van is the most comfortable day ride, but it isn’t bad.
-Abdurahman agha was a nice, accommodating, and funny guy, as we found out by the end of the trip (where he started telling us one joke or “anecdote” after another!).
+Abdurahman agha was a nice, accommodating, and funny guy, as we found out by the end of the trip (where he started firing one joke or “anecdote” after another!).
 I would not advise for first time travelers, especially foreigners, to try and make this journey on their own by car.
 The roads are rough and you can easily get lost.

 We left early in the morning (around 7 am) and picked up a few other families who were well prepared for the day.
-Unlike us, most of them were going there for a specific reason: a Kazakh woman sitting next to us with her little boy said she has already gone there with him a few times, as he has eye problems and can’t see much (he was around 5 years old).
+Unlike us, most of them were going there for a specific reason: a Kazakh woman sitting next to us with her little boy said they had already gone there a few times, as he has eye problems and can’t see much (he was around 5 years old).
 Even though she still goes to doctors and will fly with him for an operation in Orenburg, Russia, all the way from her aul in Kazakhstan where she has a camel farm, she is going once again to pay respects to Beket Ata and pray that her son be miraculously healed.

 Do note that 60 km before Beket Ata, your driver will make a stop at the Shopan Ata complex (another sufi figure that played a significant role in Beket Ata’s life, as the story goes).
 Otherwise, it is believed that your trip will not be successful, since Shopan Ata might get offended and create obstacles during your trip, and the driver might get lost and never make it to Beket Ata.
 From what I understood, Shopan Ata was a spiritual guide, or a guru of sorts for Beket Ata, and the student of Hoja Ahmed Yassaui (there is a connection between Turkistan and Beket Ata after all!).
 So paying respects to him first is pretty much obligatory, and will be part of your tour/trip without a doubt.
 Plus, the cemetery has impressive graves and ‘kulpytas’ (richly decorated grave stones/tomb stone stelae, usually with carved ornaments and Arabic script of the name, clan, tribe, dates of birth and death, etc.), so it’s a double win for those history geeks out there, as they are impressive.
 The necropolis itself is situated on an old caravan path, in the southeastern part of the region, and is said to be one of the biggest and maybe most ancient necropoles here.

-As soon as we arrived, people seemed to know what they were doing: perfectly aligned, everybody headed for the “bathroom” area, where there were no stalls (although separated for men and women), and is not as “private” as some might prefer.
+As soon as we arrived, people seemed to know what they were doing: perfectly aligned, everybody headed for the “bathroom” area, where there were no stalls (although separated for men and women), and was not as “private” as some might prefer.
 Nevertheless this part has to be done, as entering or touching a holy site without being clean is not welcomed.

 First, we walked over to one of Shopan Ata’s relative’s graves elevated on a hill, which consists of Arabic inscriptions, camels, horses, etc. After a prayer, people tied scarves, walked around the grave site, and headed back toward the cave mosque of Shopan Ata.